codedgeass/tunezer/README.md

 ### Videos

-  Registered users can submit URLs to Youtube videos from a production's page.
-The video(s) will then be embedded onto the production's page.
+  Registered users can submit URLs to Youtube videos from a concert's page.
+The video(s) will then be embedded onto the concert's page.
 More video hosting providers will be supported soon.

 ### Comments